NVIDIA/vid2vid/README.md

 cd vid2vid
 ```

 ### Testing
 - We include an example Cityscapes video in the `datasets` folder.
-- Three different ways to generate the first frame for the model:
-  - The first is using the real image by specifying `--use_real_img`.
-  - The second is to use another model which was trained on single images (e.g., pix2pixHD) by specifying `--use_single_G`.
-  - The third is forcing the model to also synthesize the first frame by specifying `--no_first_img`.
-This must be trained separately before inference.
-  - Throughout the rest of the repo, we assume the second option is adopted.
 - First, download and compile a snapshot of the FlowNet2 repo from https://github.com/NVIDIA/flownet2-pytorch by running `python scripts/download_flownet2.py`.
 - Please download the pre-trained Cityscapes model by:
   ```bash